 your safety in grizzly bear territory

 This is information for people traveling with the De Anza Outdoor Club about safety in areas frequented by grizzly bears.
-It is not everything you should know and it can’t be updated as fast or as well as park service information, so please consult park webpages and use the links in this page to go to park videos.
+It is not everything you should know and it can’t be updated as fast or as well as park service information, so please consult park webpages and use the links in this page to go to park webpages.

 hiking in bear country poster